KeSamanthaChen/ase-delivery/README.md

 ```
 We use the the gitlab-runner as a docker container way to use the gitlab-runner, and use the docker socket binding way to run docker command in the docker containner.
 The info about url and registration-token could be found in the setting->ci/cd->runner, and recommend to reset the token very time before you copy the token to register a new runner.
+And make sure the "run untagged jobs" is checked in your new gitlab runner.

 <br>